Many $p$-adic odd zeta values are irrational: Preliminaries

 In the following, we recall basic facts about Volkenborn integrals.
 For more details, we refer the reader to \cite[Chapter 5]{Rob00} or \cite[\S 55]{Sch06}.
 A continuous function $f\colon \mathbb{Z}_p\to \mathbb{Q}_p$ is called \emph{Volkenborn integrable} if the sequence

 converges $p$-adically.
 In this case, we define

-Important examples of Volkenborn integrable functions are given by continuously differentiable functions.
-The Volkenborn integral is not translation invariant, indeed it has the following behaviour under translations: \begin{lemma} Let $f\colon\mathbb{Z}_p\to \mathbb{Q}_p$ be a continuously differentiable function and $m$ a positive integer, then
+Important examples of Volkenborn integrable functions are given by strictly differentiable functions.
+The Volkenborn integral is not translation invariant, indeed it has the following behaviour under translations: \begin{lemma} Let $f\colon\mathbb{Z}_p\to \mathbb{Q}_p$ be a strictly differentiable function and $m$ a positive integer, then

 \end{lemma} \begin{proof} See \cite[\S 5.3, Prop.
 2]{Rob00}. \end{proof} In the next section, we will discuss the relation between Volkenborn integrals and $p$-adic zeta values in more detail.
 For the moment, let us only observe that the Bernoulli numbers appear as the moments of the Volkenborn integral: \begin{lemma} Let $n$ be a non-negative integer and $x\in \mathbb{Q}_p$.
 Then